nhutnguyenhong/SurveyJS-Note/README.md

 # SurveyJS-Note
 List out all investigation topics that are not official documentation on SurveyJS.
-The SurveyJS support team is great to support but no fully anwser on the question that we ask.
+The SurveyJS support team is great to support but no fully anwser on the business requirement questions that we must do ourself.

 ## PDFExport: How to render the invisible question which is hidden by logic?
 ####